Breast Cancer: Your Questions Answered

 The reason why some women get breast cancer and not others comes down to a combination of many factors, such as genetics, age, family history, personal history of cancer, ethnicity, previous breast changes, weight, pregnancy and breastfeeding history, use of hormonal medications and history of alcohol or tobacco use.
 Having dense breasts is thought to be the number one risk factor for developing breast cancer.
 Doing little or no exercise can also contribute.

 Certain occupations are also associated with a higher rate of breast cancer.
 Female aircrew have a 30% higher incidence of breast cancer than non-aircrew.
 Flight attendants are exposed to repeated and prolonged solar radiation, cosmic radiation and regularly have disruptions to their sleep cycle.
 They are also more likely to have children later in life, another risk factor for breast cancer.
-Women in the military are almost 50% more likely to get breast cancer, possibly as a result of an increased exposure to various chemicals while on active duty.
+Women in professions, such as the military, who are exposed to various chemicals while on active duty also have a higher risk of breast cancer than women who are not exposed to these chemicals.

 To reduce your chances of developing breast cancer, keep to a healthy weight, exercise daily, sleep well, don't drink alcohol, avoid exposure to chemicals including nicotine, and breastfeed your babies if possible.